oist/OCNC_tutorial_optinist/README.md

 ## preparation
 <br>

-1. start the Docker Desktop application.
+1. start the Docker Desktop application.<br>
+   (For M1/2 Mac users, make sure 'Rosetta for x86_64/amd64 emulation on Apple Silicon' is checked in the settings for Docker Desktop. )
 <br>

-2. Open a Terminal/Command prompt/PowerShell and execute the following to fetch the Docker image.
+3. Open a Terminal/Command prompt/PowerShell and execute the following to fetch the Docker image.

 ```
 docker pull oistncu/optinist-allinone